FYI, Your Dog Can’t Stand When You Do These 7 Things

 The joy pet parents take in dressing up their dogs is often in direct conflict with the distaste dogs have for the experience.
 Yes, dogs look adorable in just about every outfit under the sun, but very few dogs enjoy the process of being put into clothes and costumes.
 Lots of dogs tense up, displaying facial expressions and body language that clearly indicate their discomfort.
 Wearing clothes, especially cumbersome and constricting costumes, is a misery for many dogs.

 Through careful conditioning, dogs can be taught to accept costumes or other clothes.
-If you must, choose the least restrictive and most lightweight options, but dogs would really prefer that it was avoided altogether.
-Many pet parents (including me) can’t help but love the look of dogs dressed to the nines, but mostly, it’s better not to treat dogs like dolls.
+If you must, choose the least restrictive and most lightweight options, but dogs would really prefer you miss them with the costume.
+Many pet parents can’t help but love the look of dogs dressed to the nines, but mostly, it’s better not to treat dogs like dolls.

 There’s a difference between being affectionate and being annoying, according to a Hollywood dog trainer.